IBM/aspera-cli/docs/README.erb.md

   <%=cmd%> node access_keys do self find
   ```

-- Find all text files `/Documents`
+- Find all text files in `/Documents`

   ```shell
   <%=cmd%> node access_keys do self find /Documents '*.txt'
   ```

-The following are examples of Ruby lambda code to be provided in the following template command:
+The following are examples of Ruby lambda code for the template command below:

 ```shell
  <%=cmd%> node access_keys do self find / @ruby:'->(f){[code here]}'
 ```

 > [!TIP]
-> Single quotes are used here above to protect the whole **Ruby** expression from the shell.
+> Single quotes are used above to protect the whole **Ruby** expression from the shell.
 > Then double quotes are used for strings in the **Ruby** expression to not mix with the shell.

-- Find files more recent than 100 days
+- Find files modified in the last 100 days

   ```ruby
   ->(f){f["type"].eql?("file") and (DateTime.now-DateTime.parse(f["modified_time"]))<100}